rix1337/docker-google-musicmanager/README.md

 Start the container with `docker start google-musicmanager`.
 The first time you start the container with an empty config directory, the application will launch a Google login screen.
-Every time thereafter, the application will launch directly to a system tray icon.
-Click it to restore the main window.
-If you do not have a system tray, you can get the main window to show by
+Every time thereafter, the application will launch hidden.
+You can get the main window to show by
 running:

 ```